lukereding/cricket_trans/draft.md

 - biologists are used to studying mating preferences at the level of the population

-  This was mostly becuase we were typically interested in the effects of female mate choice on broad evolutionary patterns: its ability to accelerate speciation, for example, and change the frequencies of male traits.
+  This was mostly because we were typically interested in the effects of female mate choice on broad evolutionary patterns: its ability to accelerate speciation, for example, and change the frequencies of male traits.
 But as the study of mating preferences becomes more refined and focused on the individual, we need to re-assess the biological level at which we test our questions.
 Questions about the choice mechanisms that females use to choose mates arguably demand the perspective of the individual; taking the typical population-level approach is unlikely to yeild anything close to answering the questions we set out to answer.

 - toy example